RunanWang/LDSS/README.md

 Each folder in /data path is a dataset.

-Each table in a dataset shold be saved in a csv file format.
+Each table in a dataset should be saved in a csv file format.

 Examples can be found at /data/README.md.